 Miliou is one of the smallest villages in Cyprus and has a population of about 60.
 It is also one of the greenest villages in the area, thanks to an abundant supply of spring water, surrounded by citrus groves, almond trees and vineyards.
 In early spring the almond blossom is a spectacular sight and the orange and lemon trees are laden with fruit.
 With far-reaching mountain and valley views and unspoilt countryside, Miliou is a delightful rural setting, perfect for long walks and for those who love nature and bird watching as the village is renowned as a nesting site for nightingales.
 The main bird migrations, when a wide variety of species may be seen, take place in spring and autumn.
-If you’re more interested in seeing Mother Nature’s spectacular show of spring flowers, then visit between the beginning of March and the end of May.
+If one is more interested in seeing Mother Nature’s spectacular show of spring flowers, then visit between the beginning of March and the end of May.
 The aroma of the surrounding pine and lemon groves, brought in by the cool valley breeze, provides relief from the hot Cypriot sun.
 The nearest supermarket to Miliou is about four kilometres away.
-The beaches, tavernas, market and shops of Polis and Latchi are about a 15-minutes drive away, and another few minutes will take you to the edge of the Akamas peninsula.
-The Troodos Mountains and the Paphos forest (home of the moufflon, the island''s indigenous mountain sheep) are close by and Paphos airport is a 45-minute drive away.
+The beaches, tavernas, markets and shops of Polis and Latchi are about a 15-minutes drive away, and another few minutes will take one to the edge of the Akamas peninsula.
+The Troodos Mountains and the Paphos forest (home of the moufflon, the island's indigenous mountain sheep) are close by and Paphos airport is a 45-minute drive away.

-Pafos Area Information:
+Pafos Area Information

 Today Paphos is a small harbour town, but in Hellenistic and Roman times it was the capital of Cyprus.
-Still under the spell of her Beauty-Goddess, the area retaining her magic, has remained impact by time.
+Still under the spell of her Beauty-Goddess, the area retaining her magic, has remained impacted by time.
 Paphos seduces its visitor with its majestic landscape, lovely coastline, historical treasures and delightful villages where tradition is still a way of life.

-The legacy from its remarkable history adds up to nothing less than an open museum, so much so that UNESCO simply added the whole town its world Cultural Heritage List.
+The legacy from its remarkable history adds up to nothing less than an open museum, so much so that UNESCO simply added the whole town to its World Cultural Heritage List.
 Among the treasures unearthed, are the remarkable mosaics in the Houses of Dionyssos, Theseus and Aion, beautifully preserved after 16 centuries under the soil.
 Then there are the mysterious vaults and caves, the Tombs of the Kings, the ancient Odeon Theatre and other places of interest including the various Museums.

 Guests will be required to pay a security deposit of between 200.00 to 500.00 EUR upon arrival, according to the villa or apartment classification booked.
 This security deposit is to cover any costs due to any damage(s) by yourself or any member of your party.
 If no deductions are required, a full refund will be made upon departure from the property.
 Should the security deposit not be sufficient to cover any damage(s) or service charges incurred by yourself and/or your party, you will be responsible for the extra payment immediately and upon request by the owner's representative.